IT’S JUBILEE DAY! HERE’S EVERYTHING YOU NEED TO KNOW ABOUT JUNETEENTH & HOW YOU CAN CELEBRATE

 HOW TO CELEBRATE JUNETEENTH

-Mostly commemorated by a soiree of soul food staples, festivals, parades, historical programs, church services, and a host of other events, Juneteenth has been jumpin’ in the black community since it’s very inception.
-However, this year might be the most celebrated yet, not to mention the most diverse, as major corporations such as Nike, NFL, Target, Uber,Twitter, Amazon are publically recognizing Juneteenth as a paid company holiday following protests and calls for equality.
+Mostly commemorated by a soiree of soul food staples, festivals, parades, historical programs, church services, and a host of other events, Juneteenth has been jumpin’ in the black community since its very inception.
+However, last year may have been the most celebrated yet—not to mention the most diverse—as major corporations such as Nike, NFL, Target, Uber,Twitter, Amazon publically recognized Juneteenth as a paid company holiday following protests and calls for equality.

 In email to Amazon employees a short time ago, @JeffBezos stops short of making Juneteenth a company holiday but encourages employees to cancel meetings and take advantage of “online learning opportunities” that Amazon will provide. pic.twitter.com/BIGRqv8Wor